 According to the circular issued, income tax officials will not confiscate gold ornaments weighing up to 500 grams for a married woman and 250 grams for a single woman.
 The CBDT has clarified the prescribed amount of gold that is considered allowed.
 Gold within this limit will not be confiscated even at the time of registration at the evaluee's facilities.
 A married woman can have up to 500 g of gold.

+For those looking to invest in gold, a Gold IRA rollover guide can provide helpful information on how to go about it.
 A single woman can have up to 250 g of gold.
 A man can have up to 100 g of gold.
 A larger quantity of gold may even be left ungarnished at the discretion of the evaluating officer.
 Factors such as family customs and traditions may be taken into account for such a decision.

 It's important to note that the limits prescribed above only apply to jewelry owned by family members.
 If jewelry belonging to any other person is found, it may be seized and confiscated.
 No, buying gold is not taxable in India.
 Although there is no formal limit to the amount of gold that can be stored, there are some rules you should keep in mind.